Knight-Night-666/Monies-Hackathon/README.md

   ```
   npm run start
   ```
-6. Use the Metamask extension to connect to the network
+6. Use the Metamask extension to connect to Ploygon Mumbai testnetwork.
 ## Demo:

 Video demostration : https://youtu.be/R7jGyxOcMTE (Video Link)